 Hemp oil is made from industrial hemp and contains no or trace amounts of THC.
 Like CBD, it has a long history and has been active for many centuries in many different countries.
 Hemp is similar to CBD, as both trace their origins to the cannabis plant.
 However, hemp oil is different than CBD because they are made from different products.
 CBD is produced from the flowers, leaves and stalks of the hemp plant.
 Hemp Oil (also known as hemp seed Oil) is actually produced from the seeds of the cannabis sativa plant.

 As a result of this different manufacturing, CBD has higher levels of THC.
-Hemp oil has no CBD and no or trace amounts of THC (even less than CBD, which typically has no more than .3% THC), but has a variety of other compounds which can be extremely beneficial to your body.
+Hemp oil has no CBD and no or trace amounts of THC (even less than CBD, which typically has no more than .3% THC).
+But it has a variety of other compounds which can be extremely beneficial to your body.

 Unlike other oils, hemp oil cannot be used for frying, and is typically used as a supplement to one’s diet or a food oil.